jragard/kenzie-testing/README.md

 ### Test file

 Inside this file should go all test files.
 This file will be located in the test folder.
-An example test file will be maintained at the top of the repository
+An example test file will be maintained at the top of the repository (NOTE:  Not every test file will be the same, as we will need to get a little creative for some of the different kinds of assessments)

 ## Framework file

 Each folder should contain a framework file or "skeleton file".
-This file will be given to the students so that the test files can be run properly.
-This should have a structure that the students knows what each function should be named and any comments needed for them to know what to complete.
+Earlier on in the coursework, this file could be given to the students to fill out so that the test files can be run properly.
+Later when the students have more experience and are comfortable writing their own functions, we can simply ask them to name their functions according to what we are importing in our test files.

 ## Completed solutions file

-There should also be a completed solutions file for each assignment folder so that if new tests are created, there is code to test the tests with.
-This file name will also be important since this will be the file name that will be imported into the test file.
+There should also be a completed solutions file for each assignment folder to run the tests against.

 ## npm reposititory folders

 Each assignment folder contains its own initialized npm reposititory with the required packages for that project.
 Each folder will contain its own package.json file and package-lock.json file.
-This structure will all each to be its own project and have all projects in one github repo for easy access and maintainability
+This structure will all each to be its own project and have all projects in one github repo for easy access and maintainability.
+Each assignment folder should also contain its own README with any changes to the assignment instructions, and an overview of the kinds of tests we are running for that particular assignment.

 # Setting up new assignment folder